metatroncyberwarfarelabs/metatron-x-community/metatron-framework/metatron-deployment/development/centos6/README.md

 vagrant ssh
 ```

-### Working with Metron
+### Working with Metatron Cyberwarfare Labs

 In addition to re-running the entire provisioning play book, you may now re-run an individual Ansible tag or a collection of tags in the following ways.
 The following commands will re-run the `sensor-stubs` role on the Vagrant image.
 This will install and start the sensor stub components.

 ```
 vagrant --ansible-tags="sensor-stubs" provision